Success is not final, Failure is not fatal

-What would our organizations look like if we flipped this mindset on it’s head?
+What would our organizations look like if we changed our mindset?
 If we designed our organizations with the understanding that change and unexpected occurrences were the norm, rather than the exception?
-And, with this understanding, engineered them to be self-healing rather than flawless.
+And, with this understanding, engineered them to be self-healing and indestructible — rather than flawless.

 Perhaps we’d stop “dummy proofing” everything by trying to define it all up front so that we could, instead, make smart decisions about things as they arise.
 Considering what makes the most sense for the company given the current conditions, even if it means derailing our plans.

 Perhaps we’d prioritize doing the right thing over staying on plan.
 Rewarding people for doing what’s best for the company over only rewarding them with bonuses and promotions when they hit their quotas and meet their metrics because they dutifully stuck with the original plan even when it no longer made sense for the company to do so.

 Perhaps we’d move decision making down to the people who are doing the work so they can respond appropriately to what’s happening.
 Rather than perpetuating the myth of the lone genius at the top who has all the answers.
 With the worker bees beneath them there solely to do the genius’s bidding — not to question it.

 Perhaps we’d continuously/actively monitor our environment in search of opportunities to improve our plan, rather than hoping that nothing changes between now and the next quarter and then continuously fire fighting to work around unexpected changes that get in the way of our initial plans.